MrMau21/MrMau21/README.md

 - Probability and Statistics

-<h2 align="center">I am working on the following programming language and Tools</h2>
+<h2 align="center">I am studying in the following programming language and tools</h2>

 <h3 align="left">Languages and Tools:</h3>